Sparen/DanmakufuVideos/README.md

 ## Scripter Pages - Creation
 * From index.html, there is a link to each scripter page in alphabetical order of preferred nickname/handle.
-* Each scripter has a file/page in /scripter, prefixed with a number and an underscore, followed by the name of the scripter in lowercase with no spaces.
-For example: 1_sparenofiria.html.
-These are adjusted from the template - changes are made to the title, meta description, keywords, and header, so that the scripter's name is correct.
+* Each scripter has a file/page in `/scripter`, consisting of their name in lowercase with no spaces.
+For example: `sparenofiria.html`.
+These are adjusted from the template (see `scripter/0_template.html`) - changes are made to the title, meta description, keywords, and header, so that the scripter's name is correct.
 * In their pages, a scripter's website/Youtube/etc. are linked - those with no other sites of interest lack the div containing the links.
 The div itself supports factors of 12 numbers of links - 1, 2, 3, 4, and 6, essentially (due to Bootstrap).
 * In their pages, the body's onload() calls the json file with the same name as the scripter's page.
-See 1_sparenofiria.html for more examples.
+See `sparenofiria.html` for more examples.
 * If the scripter has a Youtube channel, in addition to the Youtube link, it is also recommended that a subscribe button be added as well.
-See 1_sparenofiria.html for an example.
-If the channel has a long ID instead of a name, use data-channelid instead of data-channel.
+See `sparenofiria.html` for an example.
+If the channel has a long ID instead of a name, use `data-channelid` instead of `data-channel`.
 * New scripter pages (html only) must be logged in the sitemap.
-* Another file needs to be created in /scripter - the json file.
-Naming conventions are stated above, but for clarity, if I have 1_sparenofiria.html, there should be a 1_sparenofiria.json corresponding to it.
+* Another file needs to be created in `/scripter` - the json file.
+Naming conventions are stated above, but for clarity, if I have sparenofiria.html, there should be a `sparenofiria.json` corresponding to it.

 ## Adding to the json file/Updating a scripter's scripts and videos
 For the JSON itself, see the template.
 The JSON object contains a field called scripts, which is an array of all of the scripts, which are all individual objects in the array.
 They have a name field, a download field (for the download url), a release date (if applicable), as well as a videos field.
 Date is <tt>Month Day, Year</tt> - ex: September 04, 2017.